bonedaddy/go-compound/README.md

 `go-compound` is a Golang client, and library for interacting with the compound.finace API, and eventually providing means to execute on-chain transactions.
 It comes with a small CLI providing access to convience functions like retrieving account health, etc...

+# Notes

+The `unitroller` delegates all calls to `comptroller` however because we're using golang, we need to bind to the comptroller directly.
+That is why there is separate bindings for `unitroller` and `comptroller`

 # Contents

 * `abi` contains json abi definitions for various compound smart contracts